3 Steps to Overcome Fear of Failure in Sports

 Self-Talk

-The first tool you can use to gain true trust in your abilities is positive self-talk.
-Since you are dealing with the fear of failure, it is likely your internal dialogue is very negative.
-So, you must work to change it.
+The first tool you can use to gain trust in your abilities is positive self-talk.
+Since you are dealing with the fear of failure, it is likely your internal dialogue is negative.
+You must work to change that.

 Positive self-talk leads to greater confidence and a more optimistic outlook.
 There are many proven benefits of such talk, including:

-Here’s how you can create a self-talk routine for fear of failure:
+Here’s how you can create a self-talk routine to overcome fear of failure:

 • Step 1: list out all the negative thoughts and beliefs you currently have about yourself and your game.